 Hi and welcome!

-I am a doctoral student in Strategic Management at Rotman School of Management, University of Toronto and a PhD Fellow at the Institute for Gender and the Economy (GATE).
+I am a doctoral student in Strategic Management at Rotman School of Management, University of Toronto, a PhD Fellow at the Institute for Gender and the Economy (GATE), and a 2024-25 Schwartz Reisman Institute of Technology and Society (SRI) graduate fellow.

 I hold a MA in Law and Diplomacy from the Fletcher School at Tufts University, USA, and a BSc in Business Administration with Specialization in Banking and Finance from Bern University of Applied Sciences, Switzerland.
 Prior to joining the Ph.D.
 Program, I was a Research Associate at Harvard Business School.